BioplatformsAustralia/bpaotu/README.md

   If the local machine already has a postgresql server instance it will need to be stopped, since the ports will conflict (`sudo service postgresql stop`)

+  This will start the docker containers attached to the current terminal process.
+If you want the containers to persist running after closing the terminal, start the containers with the -d argument:

+  `docker-compose up -d`

+  And then manage the containers with usual docker commands (`docker-compose ps`, `docker-compose stop`, `docker-compose start`)

+### Frontend (React)

+These steps are performed in a separate terminal, i.e. not in the container, and from the `frontend/` directory.

+- Install node

+  - The required version is in the `frontend/package.json` under the `"engines"`` property
+  - Most systems will already have a version of node installed.
+The easiest way to install the required version for this app is to use [`nvm`](https://github.com/nvm-sh/nvm#installing-and-updating) (Node Version Manager)
+  - Once nvm is installed, install the required version of node, e.g.: `nvm install x.y.z`
+  - There is also a file in the `frontend/` directory called `.nvmrc` that specifies the version of node to be used for this project in the event that the local system has multiple versions of node.

+- Install node modules for the web app

+  - Run `yarn install` to install the node modules

+- Start the React frontend

+  - Run `yarn start`
+  - The page will be accessible on port 3000 by default

 ## Input data

 BPA-OTU loads input data to generate a PostgreSQL schema named `otu`.
 The